CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Present in the room are three bugbears and one goblin, known as Droop.
 The sight of your party causes Droop to lose consciousness, although another character can use an action to rouse him.
 Otherwise, Droop remains incapacitated for 1d10 minutes.

-These bugbears work under the command of the Black Spider and were dispatched here to assist Iarno in maintaining control over both the Redbrands and Phandalin's citizens.
+These bugbears work under the command of the Black Spider and were dispatched here to assist Iarno in maintaining control over both the Redbrands and Tuntin's citizens.
 The bugbear leader, Mosk, peculiarly sports a jeweled eye patch, despite having both his eyes intact.
 He wears it purely because he finds it to be a fancy and distinctive accessory.

 The bugbears steer clear of the human members of the Redbrands.
 If your characters are adorned in scarlet cloaks taken from elsewhere, the bugbears will assume they serve Iarno.
 Resourceful characters may even manage to persuade the bugbears to assist in dealing with supposed "traitors" or "impostors" elsewhere in the dungeon.
 If you feel the players' deception role-play could be improved, have the primary spokesperson make a DC 15 Charisma (Deception) check to convince the bugbears to comply with the party's wishes.